1902 50 Cent

 1951 50 Cent

 1952 50 Cent

-Later in 1953 the dies were re-designed with a deeper shoulder fold which usually is visible on the coins.
-Known as the Shoulder Strap (SS) or Shoulder Fold (SF) variety, the easiest way to be certain of this variety is because the serifs at the top and bottom of the I's on the obverse are small to the point the I's nearly appear straight.
-The reverse was redesigned to make the date smaller.
-I am not aware any SS small date mules are known to exist.
+Later in 1953 the dies were re-designed with a deeper shoulder fold which is usually visible on the coins, as well as the larger date.
+Known as the Shoulder Strap (SS) or Shoulder Fold (SF) variety, the easiest way to confirm this variety is by the very small serifs at the top and bottom of the I's of II and DEI that make the I's appear nearly straight.
+I am not aware any SS examples are known with a small date.

 1954 50 Cent